 A Human Rights Watch report (see here ) argues that the pattern of enforced disappearances in Chechnya has reached the level of a crime against humanity.
 It shows that, as part of Russia’s policy of “Chechenization” of the conflict, pro-Moscow Chechen forces have begun to play an increasingly active role in the conflict, gradually replacing federal troops as the main perpetrators of “disappearances” and other human rights violations.

-The following are reports of torture and murder against civilians, human rights activists and journalists which are taking place during “peace-time”.
-These are mere examples, reality is multiplied thousands of times.
+The following are reports of torture and murder against civilians, human rights activists and journalists which are taking place during peace-time.

 Bombing of civilian targets continued